ydz-one/movie-recommender/README_milestone3.txt

 This class is responsible for taking in user input and passing it into the Recommender class in order to get meaningful results.
 It also handles any exceptions that may arise.

+Because the person using the program enters user information by providing user IDs, we assume that they are also comfortable with working directly with movie IDs.
+This is why the input and output of movie arguments and return values are in the form of movie IDs rather than movie titles.

 IV) Miscellaneous: